jamiecjm/Find-All-Recipes/README.md

 An application for food enthusiasts and home-cooks to share recipes, built with Ruby on Rails, Javascript, CSS and HTML.

+### Core modules

+* user can create an account
+* user can create an account using Facebook OAuth
+* user can retrieve lost passwords
+* user can change their passwords
+* user can post new recipes
+* user can like recipes
+* user can follow other users
+* user have a profile showing their liked recipes

 ## Project Screenshots

 #### Homepage: